arcmantle/weave/packages/core/esplot/README.md

 ESPlot is a data visualization library that combines TypeScript/Node.js chart creation with a native desktop viewer.
 It allows you to programmatically generate charts using a simple API and display them in a dedicated viewer application.

+This package is part of the Weave monorepo and can be built using the centralized build system from the project root.

 ## How It Works

 ESPlot consists of two main components: